persalteas/RNANet/INSTALL.md

 You need to install the dependencies:
 - DSSR, you need to register to the X3DNA forum [here](http://forum.x3dna.org/site-announcements/download-instructions/) and then download the DSSR binary [on that page](http://forum.x3dna.org/downloads/3dna-download/).
 Make sure to have the `x3dna-dssr` binary in your $PATH variable so that RNANet.py finds it.
 - Infernal, to download at [Eddylab](http://eddylab.org/infernal/), several options are available depending on your preferences.
-Make sure to have the `cmalign`, `esl-alimanip`, `esl-alipid` and `esl-reformat` binaries in your $PATH variable, so that RNANet.py can find them.
+Make sure to have the `cmalign`, `cmfetch`, `cmbuild`, `esl-alimanip`, `esl-alipid` and `esl-reformat` binaries in your $PATH variable, so that RNANet.py can find them.
 - SINA, follow [these instructions](https://sina.readthedocs.io/en/latest/install.html) for example.
 Make sure to have the `sina` binary in your $PATH.
 - Sqlite 3, available under the name *sqlite* in every distro's package manager,
 - Python >= 3.8, (Unfortunately, python3.6 is no longer supported, because of changes in the multiprocessing and Threading packages.
 Untested with Python 3.7.\*)